-As usual with his gray suits in From Russia With Love, Bond wears a pair of black leather 3-eyelet plain-toe derby shoes – also known as bluchers – with a pair of dark gray socks.
+As usual with his gray suits in From Russia With Love, Bond wears his usual pair of black leather plain-toe derby shoes with a three-eyelet, V-shaped cutaway front, worn with a pair of dark gray socks.

 This scene doesn’t feature a “Clark Gable moment” since 007 keeps his shirt on (at least he does on screen!), but shots of Connery without his suit jacket on reveal the outline of a white sleeveless A-shirt as an undershirt.